Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### Your company deploys applications in Docker containers.
 You want to detect known exploits in the Docker images used to provision the Docker containers.
 You need to integrate image scanning into the application lifecycle.
 The solution must expose the exploits as early as possible during the application lifecycle.
 What should you configure?

-- [x]  a task executed in the continuous integration pipeline and a scheduled task that analyzes the image registry.
+- [x] Task executed in the continuous integration pipeline and a scheduled task that analyzes the image registry.
 - [ ] manual tasks performed during the planned phase and the deployment phase.
-- [ ] a task executed in the continuous deployment pipeline and a scheduled task against a running production container.
+- [ ] Task executed in the continuous deployment pipeline and a scheduled task against a running production container.
-- [ ] a task executed in the continuous integration pipeline and a scheduled task that analyzes the production container.
+- [ ] Task executed in the continuous integration pipeline and a scheduled task that analyzes the production container.

 ### Your company uses a Git repository in Azure Repos to manage the source code of a web application.
 The master branch is protected from direct updates.
 Developers work on new features in the topic branches.
 Because of the high volume of requested features, it is difficult to follow the history of the changes to the master branch.
 You need to enforce a pull request merge strategy.
 The strategy must meet the following requirements: Consolidate commit histories.
 Merge the changes into a single commit.
 Which merge strategy should you use in the branch policy?

-- [x] squash merge.
+- [x] Squash merge.
-- [ ] fast-forward merge.
+- [ ] Fast-forward merge.
 - [ ] Git fetch.
-- [ ] no-fast-forward merge
+- [ ] No-fast-forward merge

 ### Your company has an on-premises Bitbucket Server that is used for Git-based source control.
 The server is protected by a firewall that blocks inbound Internet traffic.
 You plan to use Azure DevOps to manage the build and release processes.
 Which two components are required to integrate Azure DevOps and Bitbucket?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

-- [ ] a deployment group
+- [ ] Deployment group.
-- [ ] a Microsoft-hosted agent
+- [ ] Microsoft-hosted agent.
-- [ ] service hooks
+- [ ] Service hooks.
-- [x] a self-hosted agent
+- [x] Self-hosted agent.
-- [x] an External Git service connection
+- [x] External Git service connection.

-### You are creating a YAML-based Azure pipeline to deploy an Azure Data factory instance that has the following requirements; • If a Data Factory instance exists already, the instance must be overwritten. • No other resources in a resource group named Fabrikam must be affected.
+### You are creating a YAML-based Azure pipeline to deploy an Azure Data factory instance that has the following requirements; If a Data Factory instance exists already, the instance must be overwritten.
+No other resources in a resource group named Fabrikam must be affected.
 How should you complete the code?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.

 ![Question 531](images/question531.jpg)